-The performance of the participants was measured in two ways: The final portfolio value and the Sharpe ratio.
-As illustrated in Table VI, the final portfolio value of subjects who tend to rely on intuitive thinking is significantly lower compared to participants with a low Faith in Intuition (p=0.060).
+The performance of the participants was measured in two ways: The final portfolio value net of transaction costs and the risk-adjusted performance39.
+As illustrated in Table V, the final portfolio value of subjects who tend to rely on intuitive thinking is significantly lower compared to participants with a low Faith in Intuition (p=0.060).
 The performance difference of about 1.6% is also economically notable.
 This difference is most pronounced for participants with a low level of financial literacy (performance difference of about 2.2%).
-Since this measure ignores the risk taken by the participant, we compute the Sharpe ratio achieved by each participant in each run.
-The comparison of the Sharpe Ratio confirms the finding that intuitive decision makers performed worse in our experiment.
-The Sharpe ratio decreases from 0.002 to -0.120 when moving from lowly to highly intuitive investors.
-The difference is significant at the 5%-level (p=0.037).
+Since this measure ignores the risk taken by the participant, we adjust the participant's portfolio return by considering the volatility of the underlying portfolio.
+The comparison of the risk-adjusted performance confirms the finding that intuitive decision makers performed worse in our experiment.
+This measure significantly decreases when moving from lowly to highly intuitive investors (p<0.01).
 This finding holds for both groups of financial literacy.
-These findings remain stable after controlling for a set of control variables like gender, education, and stock market experience (see Appendix J).
+These conclusions remain stable after controlling for a set of control variables like gender, education, and stock market experience (see Appendix J).
+These analyses also reveal that, not surprisingly, the performance significantly decreases with the number of trades (see, e.g., Barber and Odean 2000).